AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/group-success-dashboard.md

 >
 >The **[!UICONTROL Last access date]** column currently displays data for Learning Paths and Certifications.
 Support for courses is planned for a future update.

-## Create Group Success Dashboard
+### Create Group Success Dashboard

-After enabling this feature, administrators can create a dashboard to view learners' progress.
+Administrators can create up to 100 dashboards to view learners' progress."
 To create a dashboard, follow these steps:

 1. Log in as an administrator and select the **[!UICONTROL Reports]** page.